cfshi/coronavirus/coding_book.md

 # news origins:
 	- to list names of media analzyed

-# Attribute theme weight:  Based on which paragraph key concept (via words) appear.
+# Attribute theme weight
+Based on which paragraph key concept (via words) appear.
 For example, 3 points to that in the first 3 paragraphs, 2 to 4-6 and 1 to the afterwards.